-Below is some information on the Illinois law regarding divorce and legal Separation in Illinois.
+Below is some information on Illinois law regarding divorce and legal Separation in Illinois.
 This Summary will talk about the legal grounds for divorce/dissolution and jurisdiction laws.

 The legal grounds for dissolution in the state are as follows: An attempt on the life of one spouse by the other, Adultery, Conviction of a felony or other infamous crime, Impotency, Bigamy, Extreme and repeated physical or mental cruelty, Habitual drunkenness or gross and confirmed habits caused by excessive drug addiction for the period of two years, Abandonment for the period of one year, Infection of one spouse by the other spouse with an STD, or the spouses have lived separate and apart for a continuous period of two years and irreconcilable differences have caused the irretrievable breakdown of the marriage, and the court determines that efforts at reconciliation have failed, or that future attempts at reconciliation would be impractical and not in the best interests of the family.

-When dealing with jurisdiction if the filing spouse has been a resident in the state for at least 90 days, but the other spouse never been a resident in Illinois or has never committed an act inside Illinois which would cause him/her to come under the jurisdiction of the court, although a court may grant a divorce, it does not have jurisdiction to order the non-resident spouse to do anything, such as pay child support, transfer property, or pay debts.
+When dealing with jurisdiction if the filing spouse has been a resident in the state for at least 90 days, but the other spouse has never been a resident in Illinois or has never committed an act inside Illinois that would cause him/her to come under the jurisdiction of the court, although a court may grant a divorce, it does not have jurisdiction to order the non-resident spouse to do anything, such as pay child support, transfer property, or pay debts.

-Legal Separation procedures are the same as those for Dissolution of Marriage.
+Legal Separation procedures are the same as those for the Dissolution of Marriage.
 A proceeding or judgment for Legal Separation doesn’t prohibit either party from seeking an action for Dissolution of Marriage.

-To gain more information on this topic you can read our page on Preparing for divorce in Missouri, Illinois, Kansas and Oklahoma: Hiring the right attorney or visit our page about Choosing a Family Law & Divorce Attorney Missouri, Illinois, Kansas and Oklahoma.
+To gain more information on this topic you can read our page on Preparing for divorce in Missouri, Illinois, Kansas, and Oklahoma: Hiring the right attorney or visit our page about Choosing a Family Law & Divorce Attorney Missouri, Illinois, Kansas, and Oklahoma.